 Join us at 6pm on Tuesdays during university term

-Enjoy uplifting choral music from the past five hundred years sung by our professional choir; the traditional words from the 1662 Book of Common Prayer; organ music played on the historic grand organ; and expository Bible preaching.
+Enjoy uplifting choral music from the past five hundred years sung by our professional choir; the traditional words from the 1662 Book of Common Prayer and the King James Version; organ music played on the historic grand organ; and expository Bible preaching.

 What to expect